-14.1-1 Review Philosophy
+14.1.1 Review Philosophy

-The intent in adopting these hearing and appellate review procedures is to provide for a fair review of decisions that adversely affect practitioners (as defined below), and at the same time to protect the peer review participants from liability.
-It is further the intent to establish flexible procedures which do not create burdens that will discourage the Medical Staff and Governing Board from carrying out peer review.

-Accordingly, discretion is granted to the Medical Staff and Governing Board to create a hearing process which provides for the least burdensome level of formality in the process and yet still provides a fair review and to interpret these Bylaws in that light.
-The Medical Staff, the Governing Board, and their officers, committees and agents hereby constitute themselves as peer review bodies under the federal Health Care Quality Improvement Act of 1986 and the California peer review hearing laws and claim all privileges and immunities afforded by the federal and state laws.
+The intent of these hearing and appellate review procedures is to provide for a fair review of decisions that adversely affect practitioners (as described below) and at the same time to protect the peer review participants from liability.
+It is further the intent to establish flexible procedures which do not create burdens that will discourage the Medical Staff and Oversight Committee from carrying out peer review.
+Accordingly, discretion is granted to the Medical Staff and Oversight Committee to create a hearing process which provides for the least burdensome level of formality in the process and yet still provides a fair review, and to interpret these Bylaws in that light.
+The Medical Staff, Governing Board, the Oversight Committee, and their officers, committees and agents hereby constitute themselves as peer review bodies under the Federal Health Care Quality Improvement Act of 1986 and the California peer review hearing laws, and claim all privileges and immunities afforded by the federal and state laws.

-14.1-2 Exhaustion of Remedies
+14.1.2 Exhaustion of Remedies

-If an adverse action as described in Bylaws, Section 14.2 is taken or recommended, the practitioner must exhaust the remedies afforded by these Bylaws before resorting to legal action.
+If adverse action described in these provisions is taken or recommended, the practitioner must exhaust the remedies afforded by these Bylaws before resorting to legal action.

-14.1-3 Intra-Organizational Remedies
+14.1.3 Intra-Organizational Remedies

-The hearing and appeal rights established in the Bylaws are strictly adjudicative rather than legislative in structure and function.
-The hearing committees have no authority to adopt or modify Rules and standards or to decide questions about the merits or substantive validity of Bylaws, Rules or policies.
-However, the Governing Board may, in its discretion, entertain challenges to the merits or substantive validity of Bylaws, Rules or policies and decide those questions.
+The hearing committees have no authority to adopt or modify rules and standards or to decide questions about the merits or substantive validity of Bylaws, Rules, or hospital or Medical Staff policies.
+However, the Oversight Committee may, at its discretion, entertain challenges to the merits or substantive validity of Bylaws, Rules, or hospital or Medical Staff policies and decide those questions.
 If the only issue in a case is whether a Bylaw, Rule or policy is lawful or meritorious, the practitioner is not entitled to a hearing or appellate review.
-In such cases, the practitioner must submit his challenges first to the Governing Board and only thereafter may he or she seek judicial intervention.
+In such cases, the practitioner must submit his or her challenges first to the Oversight Committee.
+The Oversight Committee shall consult with the Medical Executive Committee before taking final action regarding the Bylaw, Rule or policy involved.

-14.1-5 Definitions
+14.1.4 Definitions